tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/Supplemental/StudentGuide.md

 <details>
 <summary>Loss Functions and Optimizers</summary><br>

 Loss functions measure how far the model is deviating from the expected result - the higher the number, the more deviation, meaning poor performance.
-Optimizer functions help the loss functions to minimize their error by updating the weights used in the model according to the loss.
+Optimizer functions help the loss functions minimize their error by updating the weights used in the model according to the loss.
 Optimizer functions fine tune your model by using the loss function as a guide to keep it moving in the right direction.
 If the loss is going up, the optimizer needs to readjust the weights.

-A real world example of loss functions and optimizers is riding a horse.
+A simple way to visualize loss functions and optimizers is to picture yourself riding a horse.
 The horse may start to drift or find its own path, but you can use the reins to guide the horse back to the correct path.
 In this example, your eyes are the loss function.
-You can see the correct path, so you know when the model (the horse) starts to drift course.
+You can see the correct path, so you know when the model (the horse) starts to drift off course.
 Loss functions are just telling you how far off your model is from where you want it to be.

 The horse reins are like the optimizer.
 The optimizer is what takes the feedback from the loss function and updates the model to make it better match your desired outcome.
 For example, if you see (loss function) that the horse is drifting to the right of the correct path (error), you can pull to the left to correct the course (optimizer).

-Some of the most popular loss functions include mean squared error (MSE) and categorical cross-entropy.
-A full list of loss functions provided by Keras can be seen [here.](https://keras.io/losses/)
+Some popular loss functions include mean squared error (MSE) and categorical cross-entropy.
+Popular optimizer functions include Adam and Adadelta.
+A full list of loss functions and optimizer functions provided by Keras can be seen [here](https://keras.io/losses/) and [here,](https://keras.io/optimizers/) respectively.

  A great medium article on the topic can be viewed [here.](https://medium.com/datadriveninvestor/overview-of-different-optimizers-for-neural-networks-e0ed119440c3)

-Some of the most popular optimizer functions include Adam and Adadelta.
-A full list of optimizer functions provided by Keras can be seen [here.](https://keras.io/optimizers/)

 </details>
 </blockquote><br>